 Below is a list of programs for kids and adults, scheduled to take place in the library’s Ottinger Room.
 All events are free and open to the public.
 Registration is not required unless otherwise noted.
 Additional programs for kids (like storytime and book groups) and ongoing exhibitions can be found here:

-JANUARY 12 | MUSIC
+MARCH 15 | MUSIC

 MARCH 23 | MUSIC

 Classical Pianist Gregg Michalak

 Join us for a lovely afternoon of piano works by Scarlatti, Beethoven, Chopin, Grieg and Schubert, performed by Gregg Michalak.
 A prize winner in several national and international competitions, including the World Keyboard Competition, Gregg Michalak has appeared with many noted artists, conductors and orchestras.
 He is active in the vital musical life of the Hudson Valley and has been a member of the Vassar College music department since 2005.
 Sunday, March 23, 2:00 p.m.